sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 # Holocene Mega Timeline

 The scale is key here.
 We aren't looking for droughts, or floods, or famines.
 We are looking for a convergence of the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out, all at once.
-Understand the scale involved here.

-High-certainty ECDO-like geomagnetic-excursion cataclysms:
+Almost certainly ECDO-like cataclysms:
-- ~2000 BC, Gun-Yu, Ogyges, Exodus, Crete
+- ~2000 BC, Gun-Yu, Exodus, Ogyges, Crete, Mohenjo-Daro
-- ~3000 BC, recorded cataclysms from all cradles of civilization
+- ~3000 BC, Noah's flood, recorded cataclysms from all cradles of civilization

+High-likelihood ECDO cataclysms:
+- ~5600 BC, Biblical Creation, 6200 BC climate change event, black sea refilling
 - ~9700 BC, end of Younger Dryas, Atlantis

 Promising:
-- 5400 BC, Creation, Nobulart's Noahic deluge date
-- 6200 BC, climate/historical anomalies, black/med sea refilling
 - 7400 BC, Tollman impact hypothesis, Uriel's Machine reference

 Potential: